Heading to Vegas? We share the best free things to do in Las Vegas including free shows in vegas and free entertainment in Las Vegas.

 Whilst wandering the strip at night, look over to the Luxor hotel.
 You will see a beam shining to the heavens; this is the world’s brightest light beam.

 Within The Venetian hotel, you will find canal shoppes complete with Italian singers and gondolas.
+Visiting the hotel is a must during your visit, with the theming being some of the best in Las Vegas.

 Something we spent some time doing in Vegas, was checking out the shops!
 Visit the giant Coca Cola store (complete with a giant Cola bottle as an entrance) or enjoy the theming and chocolate galore in the M&M World.